nleaf/nleaf.github.io/_resources/2017-10-19-logistics-case-study-shapiro.md

     icon: "/uploads/EXP_Scenario.svg"
     background: "/uploads/ph_hurricane.jpg"
     headline: The Scenario
-    description: The Shapiro IT team had been managing its own data centers, which was a drain on bandwidth and resources, especially as the team is also responsible for the development, management, and continued optimization of Shapiro 360°, which handles a large majority of day-to-day functions for the company.
+    description: Shapiro's in-house IT team had been managing its own data centers, which was a drain on bandwidth and resources, especially as the team is also responsible for the development, management, and continued optimization of Shapiro 360°, which handles a large majority of day-to-day functions for the company.
   - align-left: false
     icon: "/uploads/EXP_Availability.svg"
     background: "/uploads/ph_hurricane.jpg"